 The Hebron School District was established formally in 1884 and a school building was erected in the southwest quarter of 23-8-20W in what is now the Municipality of Souris-Glenwood.
-The school closed in June 1968 and its remaining students went to Souris.
-The building was still standing, but vacant, in the late 1980s, and was later moved away.
-In 1991, a monument was erected at the site.
+The school was closed from 1949 to 1954.
+The school closed permanently in June 1968 and its remaining students went to Souris.
+The building was still standing, but vacant, in the late 1980s, and was moved away in 1991.
+A monument was erected at its former site.

 Hebron School (circa 1917)

 Source: Education Department Report, 1917, Manitoba Legislative Library.

 The former Hebron School building (circa 1990)

 Source: Historic Resources Branch, Public School Buildings Inventory, slide 448.

 Hebron School commemorative monument (October 2011)

 denoted by symbol on the map above

 One Hundred Years in the History of the Rural Schools of Manitoba: Their Formation, Reorganization and Dissolution (1871-1971) by Mary B. Perfect, MEd thesis, University of Manitoba, April 1978.